eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 based on, which may be for the following purposes:

 - Local storage.
 - Online Internet access.
 - Sensors such as smartphone cameras, IR sensors, microphones, etc.

-- Offline communication channels such as Bluetooth Low Energy (BLE), WIFI Aware, Near Field Communication (NFC).
+- Proximity communication channels such as Bluetooth Low Energy (BLE), Wi-Fi Aware, Near Field Communication (NFC).

-- Emitters such as screens, flashlights, speakers etc.
+- User interfaces such as screen, flashlights, speakers etc.

-- Smart cards and secure elements.
+- Smart cards and secure elements for generating, storing and using private keys and other sensitive cryptographic material.

 For secure cryptographic material storage, specific devices or services may be interfaced with.
 Other related entities may be service providers